A mockup for a browser link being shared. The button below includes the prompt: "I think this news is accurate."

 What Is Its Intended Impact

-By calling the user's attention to accuracy, they will be more apt to discern if a news item is misinformation and be less likely to share false news.
+By calling their attention to accuracy, users will be more apt to discern if a news item is misinformation and less likely to re-share fake news.

 Evidence That It Works